essetetsahai/nashville_traffic/README.md

 # Nashville Traffic Accident Data Analysis

 This project analyzes traffic accident data from Nashville to uncover trends, insights, and potential safety concerns.
-It aims to support public understanding, identify risk factors, and offer data-driven recommendations for improving road safety.
+It aims to support public understanding and identify risk factors related to road safety.

 # Project Overview
 This analysis explores: